Twelve Days of ZAPmas - Day 4 - Fuzzing for Injection

 As you can see below, all of them were reflected.
 And if I take, for example, the last payload (the img tag) and submit it through the browser, let's see what happens.

-ZAP fuzzing results showing all 3 payloads are marked as reflected.
+Fuzzing results showing all three HTML payloads marked as reflected

 As you can see, the pop-up popped up, proving that script execution was obtained.